MicrochipTech/fpga-hls-examples/Training4/readme.md

 `axi_initator` on lines 125-129.
 The `ptr_addr_interface` sub-option on
 line 126 specifies the type of interface that is used to receive the pointer address to access the argument.
-In this case, the pointer address of argument "`a` will be received with the AXI target interface as shown in Figure 6‑36, and this pointer address will be used to access the data for argument "`a`" with the AXI initiator interface as shown in Figure 6‑37.
+In this case, the pointer address of argument "`a`" will be received with the AXI target interface as shown in Figure 6‑36, and this pointer address will be used to access the data for argument "`a`" with the AXI initiator interface as shown in Figure 6‑37.
 If the `ptr_addr_interface` is not specified, for example